Shopping Cart

 Since these products aren’t classified as drugs, brands can use loose wording like “stem cell technology” without real proof.
 This leads to overpriced serums that sound high-tech but don’t deliver real regenerative effects.

 If a brand claims their product contains live stem cells, it’s misleading.
-The best options are exosome-based skincare or conditioned media for actual skin regeneration—because they contain the molecules that actually help with skin regeneration.
+The best options are exosome-based skincare or conditioned media for actual skin regeneration.
+Because they contain the molecules that actually help with skin regeneration.
 Plant & human based Stem Cell Extracts are still good for moisturization!

 • Bioactive Stem Cell-Derived Complex ingredients are good for supporting skin health but lack full regenerative effects.